capi-samples/kubecon-na-2022-tutorial/5-cluster-implementation.md

 		}
 	}()
    ```
-   > If we where using conditions then we would need to set the condition values here as part of the patch.
+   > If we were using conditions then we would need to set the condition values here as part of the patch.
-   11. Now we are at the position of being able to do the actions thare are specific to the Docker provider for create/update (i.e. **reconcileNormal**) and delete (i.e. **reconcileDelete**).
+   11. Now we are at the position of being able to do the actions that are specific to the Docker provider for create/update (i.e. **reconcileNormal**) and delete (i.e. **reconcileDelete**).
 Replace `return ctrl.Result{}, nil` with
    ```go
 	// Handle deleted clusters
 	if !dockerCluster.DeletionTimestamp.IsZero() {